 In November 2006, 88bikes started its first project in partnership with the Friends of Cambodian Children, to raise funds for 88 bikes.

 After exceeding its fundraising goal in just 2 weeks, the organization gave 88 bikes to 88 kids at the Palm Tree Orphanage in Phnom Penh, Cambodia in January 2007.
 In January of 2008, 88bikes completed its second project with the Global Youth Partnership for Africa in Patongo, Uganda, donating 200 bikes to children at a refugee camp in this war-torn region of Northern Uganda.
 88bikes has since added endowment locations in Uganda, Peru, Vietnam, Nepal, India, Ghana, Mongolia and Tanzania.
-In addition, 88bikes provides the kids with bike maintenance training, safety workshops, group bike rides, and bike-based job skills.
+In addition, 88bikes provides the girls with bike maintenance training, group bike rides, and bike-based job skills.
 In 2013, 88bikes launched Seamless Possibilities, a rigorous, week-long dressmaking workshop.
-Since 2011, 88bikes has evolved to focus on girls, espeically the heroic survivors of human trafficking.
+Since 2011, 88bikes has evolved to focus on girls, especially the heroic survivors of human trafficking.

 How it works

 88bikes carefully chooses endowment sites that are well-managed, thoroughly-vetted by trusted partner NGOs and that demonstrate commitment to 88bikes’ curriculum.
-We have chosen sites with great advice from friends at National Geographic, Free the Slaves, Banff Mountain film festival and Mountainfilm in Telluride, and networks of past partners such as the Global Youth Partnership for Africa and Andean Outreach.
+We have chosen sites with great advice from friends at National Geographic, Banff Mountain film festival and Mountainfilm in Telluride, and networks of past partners such as the Global Youth Partnership for Africa and Andean Outreach.
 Our goal is to select places where 88bikes can have the most powerful impact, and likelihood for success; where the bikes can be reasonably accommodated, safely stored and kept in good repair; and where there is strong leadership in the school or orphanage receptive to the project.

 88bikes believes strongly in the power of one-to-one philanthropy, where every stakeholder is an active participant.
 Each individual donation is $88 dollars, which is the approximate cost of a bike in most developing countries.
 Each sponsor also provides their name (or the name of a friend, if it is a gift), along with a photo of themselves.